 The Anonymous UTRA for Undergraduate Students in the Medical Sciences was established in 2006 by anonymous donors to support an undergraduate in the medical sciences.

-The Barbakow Family UTRA for Studies in New Media was established in 2004 by Margo Baker Barbakow and Jeffrey Barbakow, parents of Bennett B. Barbakow '04 to support undergraduate student projects such as the study or production of computer-generated art, digital film-making, digital music, hypertext literature, and other forms of new and mixed electronic media.
+The Barbakow Family UTRA for Studies in New Media was established in 2004 by Margo Baker Barbakow and Jeffrey Barbakow, parents of Bennett B. Barbakow '04, to support undergraduate student projects in the study or production of computer-generated art, digital film-making, digital music, hypertext literature, and other forms of new and mixed electronic media.

-The Irving and Naomi Brodsky UTRA Fund was established by gifts made in memory of Irving Brodsky '33, and Naomi Richman Brodsky '36, MAT '59, parents of David M. Brodsky '64; Richard E. Brodsky '68; and grandparents of Katherine Brodsky '89, to support UTRAs, with a preference for students intending to pursue a course of study in music.
+The Irving and Naomi Brodsky UTRA Fund was established by gifts made in memory of Irving Brodsky '33, and Naomi Richman Brodsky '36, MAT '59, parents of David M. Brodsky '64; Richard E. Brodsky '68; and grandparents of Katherine Brodsky '89.
+Preference is given to students intending to pursue a course of study in music.

 The Center for Digital Scholarship UTRA allows students to develop a digital project in collaboration with library staff and a faculty member.
-These projects should introduce qualified undergraduates to the methods and rewards of digital scholarly work and can include data modeling, metadata creation, implementation, interface or interaction design, course integration, or other scholarly uses of digital resources.
-Projects should build on existing Brown digital collections, develop and enrich new digital collections, or explore new techniques, methods or applications in digital scholarship.
-The Center for Digital Scholarship will provide a space and technical support for the project.
-Preference will be given to students who have demonstrated a high level of motivation and interest in the field(s) represented in the project and who bring ideas and background that strengthen the probability of a collaborative partnership.
+These projects introduce qualified undergraduates to the methods and rewards of digital scholarly work and can include data modeling, metadata creation, implementation, interface or interaction design, course integration, or other scholarly uses of digital resources.
+Projects should build on existing Brown digital collections, develop and enrich new digital collections, or explore new techniques, methods, or applications in digital scholarship.
+Preference is given to students who have demonstrated a high level of motivation and interest in the field(s) represented in the project and who bring ideas and background that strengthen the probability of a collaborative partnership.

 The Chilmark Research Fund supports UTRAs in the Social Sciences, Environmental Sciences, and Entrepreneurship.